 The Big Creek Bridge is 589 feet long and is made of giant concrete arches built into the canyon walls.
 There is a designated viewing area to take in the views.

 If there is one place that you should see in Big Sur, it’s McWay Falls!
-This is one of the most scenic and photographed locations along the California Coastline.
+This is one of the most scenic locations within Julia Pfeiffer Burns State Park.

 Pfeiffer Big Sur Campground

-If you’re looking for something a bit different, the Pfeiffer Big Sur Campground has serene forest trails that travel amongst giant redwood trees.
+If you’re looking for something a bit different, the Pfeiffer Big Sur Campground has a variety of scenic trails that travel amongst giant redwood trees.
 We stayed at this campground on a previous Big Sur trip and enjoyed that it offered different scenery besides beaches and oceanfront trails.

 I can’t think of a better way to spend a weekend than camping out on the stunning Big Sur Coastline!
-With amazing beaches, hiking trails, and picture-perfect campsites, it’s the perfect way to unplug and relax away from the city noise.
+With amazing beaches, hiking trails, and picture-perfect campsites, it’s the perfect place to unplug and relax away from busy city life.

-Looking for more California travel inspiration?
-Be sure to check out some of our popular California travel posts below:
+Looking for more travel inspiration?
+Be sure to check out some of our popular travel posts below:

 - 15 Stunning Destinations To Visit In California In Winter